torvalds/linux/Documentation/driver-api/media/v4l2-dev.rst

 :c:func:`video_device_release` to free the allocated :c:type:`video_device`
 struct, or free your own struct if the :c:type:`video_device` was embedded in it.
-The ``vdev->release()`` callback will never be called if the registration failed, nor should you ever attempt to unregister the device if the registration failed.
+The ``vdev->release()`` callback will never be called if the registration failed, analr should you ever attempt to unregister the device if the registration failed.

 video device debugging